datahub-project/datahub/docs/rfc/active/business_glossary/README.md

   - sourceURI : source URI
   - sourceRef : URL of the business term external reference
   - namespace : Helps to organize the business terms as groups (e.g: domain can be defined as namespace)
-  - Ownership : This provides teh owenership to business terms (to track who manages/owner of the business term).
+  - Ownership : This provides the owenership to business terms (to track who manages/owner of the business term).

-### extending SchemaField
+### Extending SchemaField
 Need to extend the SchemaField type to capture additional businessTerm relation.
-Listing teh fields including the existing elements
+Listing the fields including the existing elements
 - fieldPath: SchemaFieldPath
 - jsonPath: optional string
 - nullable: boolean = false